Chhaprauli: Geography

 Chhaprauli has a sizeable Jat population majorly Khokhar Gotra (which holds the traditional headman ship of Chaubisi Khap) have been dominating the politics of the region for a long time.
 The most prominent and popular personality related to this town is the late Chaudhary Charan Singh, The only true farmer's leader who served the top post of the country as the prime minister in 1979–80.
 He started his successful political career from Chhaprauli Assembly in 1937.
+Since 1937 to till date the family of Chaudhary Charan Singh, and his party member candidate in Assembly election's never got defeated by anyone.